Felipedossantosf/nginx-and-docker/README.md

 # nginxAndDocker
-Deploy locally 2 web apps with docker and nginx.
+Deploy 2 web apps with docker and nginx.

 # First build the docker image in cmd: